Battle of the Saintes: Initial attack

 Marlborough headed the British attack.
 As the battle progressed, the strong winds of the previous day and night began to temper and became more variable.
 As the French line passed down the British line, the sudden shift of wind let Rodney's flagship Formidable and several other ships, including Duke and HMS Bedford, sail toward the French line.

 At 8:00 am Formidable raised the red flag to permit Marlborough to open fire and engage the French.
 At this point Marlborough was opposite Dauphin Royal, who received her full broadside.
 Sixteen ships in line separated Marlborough from Formidable and each stood 200 metres apart.
 As each circled past the French, they fired a broadside against them.
-Second, behind Marlborough, was HMS Arrogant, who had been recently re-equipped and managed three broadsides against one from the French as they passed.
+Second, behind Marlborough, was HMS Arrogant, which had been recently re-equipped and managed three broadsides against one from the French as they passed.
 Third in line was HMS Alcide under Captain Charles Thomson.
 Then followed HMS Nonsuch under Captain Truscott, and then HMS Conqueror under Captain George Balfour.

 Next in line was Admiral Drake on HMS Princessa, who was in command of the first 12 vessels, and was followed by Prince George under Captain Williams.
 Then came the 100-year-old HMS Torbay under Captain Keppel and the year-old HMS Anson under Captain William Blair on the main deck, who was struck by round shot at waist level and sliced in two.
 The blue squadron was then completed by HMS Fame and HMS Russell under Captain James Saumarez.

 The white squadron under Rodney followed in exact formation after the blue.
 This was headed by HMS America under Captain Thompson.
 HMS Hercules under Captain Henry Savage followed.
 Then came HMS Prothee under Captain Buckner and Resolution under Captain Robert Manners.
 The 24-year-old Manners was the first casualty on his ship and was severely injured in both legs and right arm, dying later of these wounds.
 Resolution was followed by Duke under Captain Alan Gardner.

 As Formidable was in the centre of the British line, it took her almost an hour to reach the centre of the action.
 All ships had to maintain a steady speed, and as she passed de Grasse's flagship, the 104-gun Ville de Paris, the two met for the first time.
 Ville de Paris was already damaged by the 15 ships ahead of Formidable in the line.
 Although it was a sunny day, the smoke of the battle was like a dense fog.
 Formidable entered the smoke and approached Ville de Paris at 8:40 am.

 The countermovement of the fleets brought a series of ships opposite Formidable in sequence behind Ville de Paris, movements that brought about a different pairing of enemies every five minutes.
 Next was Couronne, followed by Éveillé under Le Gardeur de Tilly, and then Sceptre under the command of de Vaudreuil.